woodwardmatt/hashgraph-tools/README.md

   - An empty account
   - An account with positive hbar balance
   - An account with positive hbar balance and an NFT (one only)
+  - (**Not Tested**) An account with positive hbar balance and multiple NFTs

+## Assumptions
+The following assumptions are awaiting confirmation:
+- Multiple NFTs held in an account will not be affected by a key change (awaiting input from an Hedera Developer Advocate)

 ## Improvements
 The following improvements could be included in future: